top of page

 Before all of that, Waino Ketonen had many matches and held many championships, but one in particular is worthy of special note, in 1922 and '23, Billy Riley toured the US and won the Middleweight championship from a competitor named Pinkie Gardiner.
 But in March of 23, his former mentor took that title and gave Riley a rare “L” in a bout that Billy would later describe as “the greatest contest of [his] career.”
 [1]

-K. Gotch once claimed that the suplex that would later be called “German” after himselfthat he had branded as the “Atomic Suplex”was taught to him under the (extremely cool) name: the Finnish Overthrow.
-[7] This name cannot be found elsewhere in the literature, leading some to conclude that this was a kayfabe story Karl made up for the sake of punching up an interview in a wrestling magazine.
-But, equally, it might have been a name Riley specifically used for it when Karl learned it from him, due to Riley having learned it from the Finnish Waino.
-K. Gotch didn’t mention W. Ketonen by name in connection to the move, (although in a much later interview he spoke of having become friends with Waino long after his retirement,) [8] instead making the dubious claim that "the Finns" invented the suplex "150 years ago."
-[7] But seeing as Finland never really had a local wrestling folkstyle, it certainly makes sense to guess that Riley may have named it that due to association with a specific Finn mentor, and K. Gotch simply misunderstood or misremembered.
-It wasn’t W. Ketonen’s signature movethat was something called the “Double Arm Roll” [1]but it was definitely the sort of lifting throw one could easily imagine a Catch practitioner copying from Greco-Roman or vice versa, and one can still see the move or very similar ones used in competition in amateur Greco-Roman.
-Impossible to confirm, but tantalizingthe Finnish Overthrow as a through-line that would directly show the continuing influence on modern pro wrestling all over the world of one of the deepest Learning-Tree roots certainly is par for the course for this sort of research.
+K. Gotch once claimed that the suplex that would later be called “German” after himself—the maneuver that he had branded as the “Atomic Suplex” during his own careerwas taught to him under the (extremely cool) name: the Finnish Overthrow.
+[7] This name cannot be found elsewhere in the literature, leading some to conclude that this was a kayfabe story that Karl had made up on the spot, simply for the sake of punching up an interview in a wrestling magazine.
+But, equally, it might well have been a name Riley had specifically used for it when Karl learned it from him, due to Riley having learned it from the Finnish Waino.
+K. Gotch didn’t mention W. Ketonen by name in connection to the move, (although in a much later interview Karl spoke of having become friends with Waino long after his retirement.)
+[8] Instead, he made the dubious claim that "the Finns" had invented the suplex "150 years ago."
+[7] But seeing as Finland was never really known for a local wrestling folkstyle, it certainly makes sense to guess that Riley instead may have named the move "Finnish" due to association with a specific Finn mentor of his, who perhaps has taught it to him, and K. Gotch simply misunderstood or misremembered.
+We know the suplex wasn’t W. Ketonen’s signature movethat was something called the “Double Arm Roll” [1]but it was definitely the sort of lifting throw one could easily imagine a Catch practitioner adapting from a Greco-Roman move or vice versa, and one can still see this move, or at least very similar ones, used in competition in amateur Greco-Roman matches today. …Impossible to confirm, but tantalizingthe Finnish Overthrow as a through-line that would directly show the continuing influence on modern pro wrestling all over the world of one of the deepest Learning-Tree roots certainly is par for the course for this sort of research…

 Is this Move the "Finnish Overthrow"?

-Next week is AEW Full Gear, and as a tie in to this I will be using the Saturday publishing slot for something more modern: a deep dive into the "Who's Under the Mask?"
+Next week is AEW Full Gear 2023, and as a tie in to this I will be using the Saturday publishing slot for something more modern: a deep dive into the "Who's Under the Mask?"
 AEW Devil storyline, examining suspects, likely and unlikely. and comparing with similar stories in multiple storytelling media.

 Who Can It Be, Now?